aedans/Nylon/README.md

 - 's{': Iterates for each item in a stack.
 Stack defaults to the current stack.

 ## Function Flags
-The start of a function may contain any number of Function Flags ([a-zA-Z]).
-Rather than push a string to the stack, these flags change how certain things work
+The start of a function may contain any number of Function Flags.
+Rather than push a string to the stack, these flags change how certain things work.
+To push a string at the beginning of a function, precede the string with a space.

 - 'i': Turns off implicit input.
 - 'I': Turns on implicit input. (default)
-- 'o': Turns off implicit output.
+- 'o': Turns off implicit output/returning.
-- 'O': Turns on implicit output. (default)
+- 'O': Turns on implicit output/returning. (default)
 - 'R': Keeps function arguments on the stack, rather than removing them.
 - 'r': Removes function arguments from the stack. (default)
 - 'Z': The function flags for this function will affect sub functions (must be first flag).